jannikmi/life-compendion/README.md

 Wherever these measures are missing, inefficiencies and faults evolve.
 Example: ministry of statistics. wants to be seen as trustworthy. objections will be discredited. the ministry is not well controlled. the quality of the statistics is at risk.

-"No plaintiff, no judge." -> control mechanisms fail of

-Importance of encouraging error correction.
+Importance of encouraging feedback about errors.
+Error culture.
 Whistle Blowing!

+"No plaintiff, no judge." -> control mechanisms and error correction fail if flaws do not

 Can internal only control mechanisms be sufficient?

 Concept: Division of powers

+Errors are inevitable.
+Making mistakes and then correcting them is better than not trying to make any mistakes and hence ending up being stagnant.

 ## How to get to the truth?